 Day 2 and 3: Gordes

 From Avignon, travel to the beautiful French commune Gordes.
 This is one of the most beautiful hilltop villages in Provence.
 You will love the cobblestone paths, winding streets, and picturesque views.
-There are a lot of things to visit in Gordes such as viissit the art galleries, tour the Abbaye Notre-Dame de Senanque, Le Sentier and explore the Vieille Ville de Gordes.
+There are a lot of things to visit in Gordes such as visiting the art galleries, visiting the Abbaye Notre-Dame de Senanque, Le Sentier, and exploring the old town of Gordes.